 - yeast extract

-- some nuts, including macadamia, pistachio, and brazil
+- nuts, including macadamia, pistachio, and brazil nuts

 - whole grains